Sylow branching trees for symmetric groups: Representations of and associated p-ary Trees

 Hence the study of irreducible characters of $P_n$ ultimately relies on the properties of irreducible characters of the Sylow $p$-subgroups $P_{p^k}$ of the symmetric group $S_{p^k}$, as $k$ varies over all non-negative integers.
 From now on we will denote by $\phi_0, \phi_1,\ldots, \phi_{p-1}$ the irreducible characters of $P_p$, with $\phi_0$ being the trivial character $\triv_{P_p}$.
 Since $P_{p^k}=P_{p^{k-1}}\wr P_p$, the information gathered above about characters of wreath products implies that if $\theta\in\Irr(P_{p^k})$ then exactly one of the following two cases holds: \begin{itemize} \item[(i)] $\theta= \theta_1 \times \cdots \times \theta_p \up^{P_{p^k}}$, where $\theta_1 , \dots \theta_p \in \Irr(P_{p^{k-1}})$ are mixed, or \item[(ii)] $\theta = \cX(\phi; \phi_\varepsilon)$ for some $\phi \in \Irr(P_{p^{k-1}})$ and $\phi_\varepsilon \in \Irr(P_p)$. \end{itemize} Notice that in case (i), $\theta=\theta_{\sigma(1)}\times\cdots\times\theta_{\sigma(p)}\up^{P_{p^k}}$ for any cyclic permutation $\sigma\in\langle(12\dotsc p)\rangle$.
 In case (ii), the parameter $\varepsilon$ lies in $[0,p-1]$, and we may sometimes abbreviate $\cX(\phi;\phi_\varepsilon)$ to $\cX(\phi;\varepsilon)$ when the meaning is clear from context.

 This description allows us to canonically associate to each $\theta\in\Irr(P_{p^k})$ an equivalence class of labelled, complete $p$-ary trees $\cT(\theta)$ (see Lemma~\ref{lem:tree1} below).
-As we will prove in the following sections, this combinatorial object will allow us to give an easy formula for calculating the integers $m(\theta)$ and $M(\theta)$ (as defined in the introduction) for all $\theta\in\Irr(P_n)$.
-In particular, Theorems~\ref{thm:M} and~\ref{thm:m-final-pk} show that $M(\theta)$ and $m(\theta)$ are directly related to the parameters $\gamma_0(\theta)$ and $\gamma_1(\theta)$.
+As we will prove in the following sections, this combinatorial object will allow us to give an easy formula for calculating the integers $m(\theta)$ and $M(\theta)$ (as defined in (\ref{eq:m-and-M}) in the introduction) for all $\theta\in\Irr(P_n)$.
+In particular, Theorems~\ref{thm:M} and~\ref{thm:m-final-pk} will show that $M(\theta)$ and $m(\theta)$ are directly related to the parameters $\gamma_0(\theta)$ and $\gamma_1(\theta)$.

-The aim of this section is to provide the reader with the definitions of the integers $\gamma_0(\theta)$ and $\gamma_1(\theta)$.
-These are defined using the $p$-ary trees in $\cT(\theta)$ (see Definition~\ref{def:trees-stats}) naturally associated to the character $\theta$.
-We start by explaining this correspondence between the characters of Sylow subgroups and trees.
-We remark that this correspondence is not new, as \cite[Proposition 3.1]{OOR} describes for any natural numbers $n$ and $r$ an indexing of the irreducible representations of the $n$-fold wreath product $C_r\wr\cdots\wr C_r$ (where $C_r$ denotes the cyclic group of order $r$) using certain labelled trees.
-Below we treat only the special case where $r=p$ is prime, describing this correspondence in detail in Definitions~\ref{def:Phi-tree} and~\ref{def:admissible}.
-Furthermore, we introduce several combinatorial statistics on these trees in Definition~\ref{def:trees-stats}, which will be integral in describing Sylow branching coefficients for symmetric groups as we will show in Sections~\ref{sec:pk} and~\ref{sec:arbitrary-n}.
+\begin{definition} For each $k\in\N$, let $\cF_k$ be the set consisting of all the rooted, complete $p$-ary trees of height $k-1$ such that each vertex is labelled by an integer in $\{0,1,\dotsc,p-1,p\}$. \end{definition}

-\begin{notation} For each $k\in\N$, let $\cF_k$ be the set consisting of all the rooted, complete $p$-ary trees of height (i.e.~maximal distance to the root) $k-1$, whose vertices are labelled by integers in $\{0,1,\dotsc,p\}$.
-Specifically, by \emph{complete $p$-ary}, we mean that every vertex, other than those at distance $k-1$ from the root, is adjacent to exactly $p$ vertices of distance one greater to the root (i.e.~has $p$ children in the graph-theoretic sense), and vertices at distance $k-1$ are leaves (i.e.~0 children).
-See Figure~\ref{fig:people} for diagrams of examples of such trees.
+\begin{remark} \begin{enumerate}[label=(\roman*)] \item In Definition~\ref{def:Fk}, height $k-1$ means that the maximal distance from a vertex to the root is $k-1$.
+By complete we mean that every vertex, other than those at distance $k-1$ from the root, is adjacent to exactly $p$ vertices of distance one greater to the root, and vertices at distance $k-1$ are leaves.
+See Figure~\ref{fig:people} for diagrams of examples of such trees; in particular, we will always draw such trees with the root vertex at the top.